evansims/openfga-php/README.md

 > [!NOTE]
 > If you're [not using authentication](https://openfga.dev/docs/getting-started/setup-sdk-client#using-no-authentication), you can ignore this step.

-The SDK supports three types of credentials: ODIC and shared key.
-ODIC credentials are used to authenticate with an Okta FGA instance, while shared key credentials can be used to authenticate with an OpenFGA instance.
-To configure the SDK with your credentials, create an appropriate `Credentials` object.
-You'll ultimately pass it to the `ClientConfiguration` constructor as the `credentialConfiguration` parameter.
+The SDK supports two types of credentials: [ODIC](https://openfga.dev/docs/getting-started/setup-sdk-client#using-client-credentials-flow) and [shared key](https://openfga.dev/docs/getting-started/setup-sdk-client#using-shared-key-authentication).
+ODIC ("client credentials flow") credentials are used to authenticate with an Okta FGA instance, while shared key credentials can be used to authenticate with an OpenFGA instance.

+To configure the SDK with your credentials, create an appropriate `Credentials` class instance for your authentication type.
+Later on, you'll pass this instance to the `ClientConfiguration` constructor as the `credentialConfiguration` parameter.

-For ODIC credentials:
+For ODIC ("Client Credentials flow") credentials:

 ```php
 $credential = new ClientCredentialConfiguration(